Tutoring Services at the Learning Commons: Info & Scheduling

 Our professional and peer tutors earn a badge from Purdue University's Tutor Essentials Training.
 Schedule an appointment and choose to meet either on-line (via videoconference) or in person.
 You must use your CMCC email to schedule tutoring.
 In person walk-ins are welcome, but scheduling in advance is a good idea, as tutors are sometimes in high demand.
 Please schedule online Tutoring 24 hours in advance.
 Tutors may have other time that they are available; just ask.
 MathScienceCenter@cmcc.edu

-Submitting a paper through the On-Line Writing Center in Brightspace
+Submit a paper through the Brightspace On-Line Writing Center

 Start by adding the On-line Writing Center to your courses